DeepMicroscopy/SlideRunner/README.md

     - DICOM supprt (including DICOM WSI, through pydicom, new in 1.99beta4)
     - CellVizio MKT (Confocal Laser Endomicroscopy, new in 1.99beta4)
     - TIFF stacks (previously was only for 2D images, new in 1.99beta6)
+    - NII files (thanks to nibabel package, new in 2.0.0)
 - Synchronization support with [EXACT](https://github.com/ChristianMarzahl/Exact)
 - Much enhanced polygon annotation support, including modifying and simplification
 - Support for z Stacks as well as time series
+- Support for non-clickable annotations (to aid some annotation tasks) (new in 2.0.0)
+- New plugins, e.g.:
+   - WSI co-registration using the method of Jun Jiang [https://doi.org/10.1371/journal.pone.0220074](link)
+   - Secondary Database visualization
 - and uncountable small fixes and improvements

 ## Download and Installation